20LitersAdmin/filterbuildscheduler/README.md

 # README

 ## Things to do
+1. Destroy phone #.
 4. Technologies views:
   - list components and parts with quantities
+5. Do more testing on kindful push
+6. Mess with reminder emails more...

 ## BUGS!!
 AH BUGS!!!
 1. RegistrationController::Update -- need error handling line #30 and #46
 2. accepts_nested_attributes_for seems to break event#show, at least for anon view
+3. Reminder emails not sending: cron not firing?
+Postico

 ## The Future
 1. Scenario: During a build event, we box technologies that we didn't build at that event.
 This will skew the inventory. (would need extra fields: boxes_packed_from_tech_we_made && boxes_packed_from_preexisting_tech )